CosmosContracts/incident-response/5-April-22/upgrade.md

 ```

 ### 4. Delete previous chain state
 Because we'll be starting from a new genesis, the previous data is no longer necessary.
-Similarly, the priv_validator_state.json is not necessary because there is no previous block to sign from.

 ```sh
 junod unsafe-reset-all